Get Started with Explain Data

-The marks that are being explained are highlighted in the viz as you click on their corresponding explanations.
+The marks that are being explained are highlighted in the viz as you select corresponding explanations.

-Optionally, you can select a mark in a viz, hover the cursor over the mark and then click Explain Data in the tooltip menu.
+Optionally, you can select a mark in a viz, hover the cursor over the mark.
+In the tooltip menu, select Data Guide .

 Possible explanations for the value of the analysed mark are displayed in the Data Guide pane.
-Click different explanation names to expand the details and start exploring.
+Select different explanation names to expand the details and start exploring.